Back to top anchor

 The creation of a hub to support the CPSLE workforce is one of the key actions in the the Southern Consumer, Peer Support and Lived Experience (CPSLE) Workforce Development Action Plan 2023 – 2025

-A lived experience-led workforce development hub to support and mentor our growing workforce across the Southern district is expected to start in early 2024.
+A lived experience-led workforce development hub to support and mentor our growing consumer, peer support and lived experience workforce (CPSLE) across the Southern district started in May 2024.